 Mixed experiences can vary.
 As long as your story focuses on the blending of two elements and can provide insight into the challenges of doing so, we are open to hearing it.

-Examples of a mixed experience can include, but are not limited to, facing struggles with raising children in a mixed religion household, someone facing the challenges of being sexually fluid in a polarized world, someone struggling to understanding themselves as a mixed-ethnicity person, just to name a few.
+Examples of a mixed experience can include, but are not limited to, facing struggles with raising children in a mixed religion household, someone facing the challenges of being sexually fluid in a polarized world, someone struggling to understanding themselves as a mixed-ethnicity person.

 Adult Trade Submissions